If you’re travelling to Egypt, our travel advice and updates give you practical tips and useful information.

 - The Red Sea coastal resort of Hurghada and other Red Sea resorts outside the Sinai peninsula, where Irish citizens are advised to arrive and depart by air and to strictly avoid travelling outside the resort;

 - Luxor, Aswan and Abu Simbel (including cruises between them) where Irish citizens are advised to exercise caution and arrive and depart by air.

-Irish citizens already in Egypt are advised to take sensible precautions with regard to their movements, avoiding large crowds where possible and all travel to the vicinity of major security/police or government buildings and state university campuses which have been the scene of violent clashes between police and student protesters in recent months.
+Irish citizens already in Egypt are advised to take sensible precautions with regard to their movements, avoiding large crowds where possible and all travel to the vicinity of major security/police or government buildings and state university campuses which in the past have been the scene of violent clashes between police and student protesters.
 Irish citizens should also ensure that that they carry valid i.d. with them at all times.

 Egypt has experienced frequent political protests and demonstrations since the 2011 Revolution.
 Demonstrations can occur at any time and can turn violent with little warning.
 There have been a significant number of violent sexual assaults against women during demonstrations.
 As a result of legislative changes anyone participating in protests or demonstrations can expect to receive a lengthy prison sentence.
 We strongly advise Irish citizens who are currently in Egypt to avoid all protests and demonstrations.
 If caught up in a demonstration, Irish citizens should not attempt to take photographs and should leave the area immediately.